rakzcs/cookbook/Tuscan Black Pepper Stew.md

 2. **Brown Beef:** In a large pot, heat olive oil and brown the beef chunks.
 Add smashed garlic.
 3. **Add Wine and Pepper:** Pour in the entire bottle of wine.
 Add black pepper.
 4. **Slow Cook:** Simmer on low heat until the beef is tender and the sauce has thickened.

-Enjoy this hearty Tuscan stew, perfect for a warming and satisfying meal.